Arts News

 Upcoming Arts Grant Deadlines

-Applications are open for numerous grants from the NWMAC.
-It’s time to start writing your arts grant application!
+Applications are now open for arts grants from the NWMAC

-Arts Grants for non-profit and governmental organizations.
-Non-profits and cities or counties can apply for one arts project at a time.
+Nonprofits and government organizations can apply for one arts project at a time.
 Grants deadlines for these are July 31, October 31, February 28, and April 30.
 Grants are between $500 and $10,000.
 Funding sources for these grants are Clean Water, Land and Legacy funds, and general allocation funds from the State of Minnesota.

-Arts Equipment for Schools.
+Schools in our 7-county region can apply for a grant for Arts Equipment.
 Supported by general allocation funds from the Minnesota state legislature, schools can apply to purchase artistic equipment for their visual art, performing art, media arts, or creative writing departments.
 Grants are for up to $3,000 with a 25% cash match.
-The deadline is October 31.
+The competitive deadline has recently changed to September 30, first come first served.
 Equipment that is used solely for the pursuit of arts like a kiln or theater lights, or a band instrument has a better chance of being funded.

-Schools can initially apply for one residency.
-Then, based on remaining funding, can request up to three additional residencies into spring and summer.
+To apply, schools fill out an application showing interest in funding, then requests are made with add-on forms within the on-line grant software for specific project funding requests.
+Schools can initially apply for two residencies.
+Then, based on remaining funding, can request up to four residencies total.
+Each residency requires a 10% cash match.
 Funding for residency activities comes from the Clean Water, Land and Legacy Amendment in Minnesota.

-Individual Artist Grants.
-Applications are open for arts grants to individuals from our seven county Minnesota service area including Kittson, Marshall, Norman, Pennington, Polk, Red Lake, and Roseau counties.
-This year individual Artist Grants for $5,000, $3,000, and $1,500 have a November 15 and April 30 deadline.
+Applications are open for Individual Artist Grants for $5,000, $3,000, and $1,500 and have a November 15 deadline.
 These grants are awarded to performing artists, visual artists, media artists, and creative writing artists from our seven county Minnesota service area including Kittson, Marshall, Norman, Pennington, Polk, Red Lake, and Roseau counties.

 Applications Open for Artist Residency Program in New York Mills